Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 1. Weatherize old widows: If your windows are in good overall shape, replacing them isn't necessary.
 Studies have shown that older windows can perform just as well as their vinyl replacements as long as they are in good repair and properly sealed to prevent excessive air exchange.
 Caulk the exterior trim of your windows and repair cracked glazing or damaged putty around the glass, and while you're at it, check for air leaks around skylights.
 Then pat yourself of the back for reducing the demand for vinyl, thereby reducing the non-biodegradable waste and toxic byproducts that result from its production.

 2. Make smart paint choices: Recently, a small number of low VOC, eco-friendly exterior paints have come onto the market.
 Unlike their high-performing interior counterparts, the jury is still out (at least among professional painters) on whether or not the exterior versions can withstand long-term exposure to the elements.
 Eco-friendly exterior paints also come at a higher cost ($50-$60 dollars a gallon), so make sure to do your research before buying.
-When using standard exterior paint, you usually get what you pay for.
-Always buy the highest quality paint you can afford.
-Choose light colors for your home's exterior.
-They reflect heat better than darker colors and will help save on energy costs.

 3. Insulate your crawl space: Most people insulate their attics and basements, but they tend to overlook the heat lost by their crawl space.
 There are many eco-friendly insulation options available, but the type of insulation you use will depend on several factors: climate and recommended R-value, the direction your house faces, drainage, ventilation, and local building codes.
 Check with your local building safety office and local home center for more information.